There are 3 mega-trends steering the future of project management. At their core is the ongoing shift towards distributed project management.

 Projects of the future will be delivered by a group of geographically dispersed indivdual contractors and consultants, specialising in a particular discipline.
 This more distributed approach will be possible because of the very recent evolution of 3 new capabilities and services;

 1. Cloud-Based Collaboration

 Cloud-based collaboration resources are now very cost effective.
 Video conferencing systems and document management applications are now available to the one-man business.
-Files can now be shared between many 3rd parties using contained file-sharing portals such as our Knowledge Vault.
+Files can now be shared between many 3rd parties using secure file-sharing portals.

 2. Project Control Methodologies

 The statistical nature of projects, and the tasks that they contain, has long been recognized.
 However, it is only recently that tools have evolved to tame this complexity.
 These new tools can manage many complex projects using many interchangeable resources located in different geographical locations.